 In November 2019 it was reported that a childcare worker (now known to be Jayden McCarthy) had been arrested over allegations that children were sexually abused at the Jack and Jill Childcare Nursery, Courtland Road, Torquay, Devon.
 McCarthy joined the nursery as an apprentice in March 2019.
 Disclosure and Barring Service (DBS) checks were carried out.

 The investigation began in summer 2019 after an allegation of sexual assault was made.
 The police contacted more than a hundred families, but it was later stated that letters had been sent to the parents of 52 children.

-The childcare worker, a boy of 17 years of age, was arrested on the 29 July, when he was released on police bail to 22 January 2020.
+Jayden McCarthy, the childcare worker, of Brixham, Devon, was a boy of 17 years of age, at the time of arrest on the 29 July 2019.
+He was released on police bail to 22 January 2020.
 The bail was extended while investigations continued.

-He first appeared in court at Exeter Youth Court in May 2020.
+Jayden McCarthy first appeared in court at Exeter Youth Court in May 2020.
 He was charged with one count of rape against a child and 13 counts of sexual touching in respect of eight children.
-This same boy was also charged with two counts of historic rape, although those charges did not relate to the Jack and Jill nursery, in Torquay.
-The 17-year-old was bailed until 2 June, to appear at Exeter Crown Court.
+He was also charged with two counts of historic rape, although those charges did not relate to the Jack and Jill nursery, in Torquay.
+The 17-year-old was bailed until 2 June 2020, to appear at Exeter Crown Court.

 Acting Detective Chief Inspector James Stock said that officers had reviewed more than 250 hours of CCTV footage.
 He said, “as a result of CCTV enquiries, a number of children aged 2+ have been identified as potential victims of contact offences.”
 He went on to state that “the contact appears to be limited to within the nursery setting and we do not believe that any other member of staff had knowledge of the matters.
 These appear to be the actions of a lone individual and the offences do not involve the taking or distributing of any images”.